Saturday, July 4, 2009

 I know the die-hard smokers out there are flipping out and will argue this point, and yes, a good smoked pork butt is awesome indeed, but... this is the easiest way to get pulled pork without all that smoking and waiting and honestly, the taste is so good, nobody but you has to know how easy it was.

-On doing this in the crockpot: I do love this method for cheater pull pork, and I have done a Carolina style cheater pulled pork and a Spicy Crockpot version in the slow cooker.
+On doing this in the crockpot: I do love this method for cheater pull pork, slow cookers have found their way into the pulled pork market since posting the back in 2009.
+I have done a Carolina style cheater pulled pork and a Spicy Crockpot version in the slow cooker now too.
 Cook overnight, for anywhere between 8 to 12 hours on low (depending on size of the butt), shred, return to the crockpot and add barbecue sauce, or leave plain, and sauce individual sandwiches, which is the way that I prefer to do it.

 On doing this is a pressure cooker: Pressure cookers used to scare me to death ... until I got me one of the new-fangled electronic ones here recently.
 Well, I have to tell you that is a pretty cool method for making a pulled pork that's even faster than this!
-You can read about it here - just remember that it is written for the new, electronic kind of pressure cooker.
+You can check it out here - just remember that it is written for the new, electronic kind of pressure cooker since I'm not about to try those old-fashioned ones!

-So you see, you have all sorts of methods besides smoking that will give you a nice, tender pork for pulling!
+So you see, you have all sorts of methods besides babysitting a smoker for hours, that will still give you a nice, tender pork for pulling!

 Unable to view the printable above on your device?
 Tap/click here.